Milwaukee: Parks and recreation

-Milwaukee County is known for its well-developed Parks of Milwaukee park system.
-The "Grand Necklace of Parks", designed by Frederick Law Olmsted, designer of New York's Central Park, includes Lake Park, River Park (now Riverside Park), and West Park (now Washington Park).
+Milwaukee is known for its well-developed Milwaukee County Parks system.
+The "Grand Necklace of Parks", designed by famed landscape architect Frederick Law Olmsted, includes Lake Park and Bradford Beach, River Park (now Riverside Park), and West Park (now Washington Park).
 Milwaukee County Parks offer facilities for sunbathing, picnics, grilling, disc golf, and ice skating.
 Milwaukee has over 140 parks with over 15000 acre of parks and parkways.
-In its 2013 ParkScore ranking, The Trust for Public Land, a national land conservation organization, reported Milwaukee had the 19th best park system among the 50 most populous U.S. cities.
+During the summer months, Cathedral Park in downtown Milwaukee hosts "Jazz in the Park" on Thursday nights.
+Nearby Pere Marquette Park hosts "River Rhythms" on Wednesday nights.